 index.SearchField (with the exception of

 partial_match, which has no effect).

-index.AutocompleteField.
-This allows users to see any words that were partial-matched on.
+index.AutocompleteField should only be used on fields that are displayed in the search results.
+This allows users to see any words that were partial-matched.

 These are added to the search index but are not used for full-text searches.
 Instead, they allow you to run filters on your search results.